It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 Let that sink in.

-Sometimes, the most powerful thing you can do for your journey is to pause without guilt.
+Sometimes, the most powerful thing you can do for your journey is to pause—without guilt.
+Rest isn’t a setback; it’s your body and mind integrating everything you’ve learned.

-- Take breaks from self-help books and just be.
+• Take a break from self-help books and just be for a while.

 A Gentle Reminder: You Are Still Becoming